ellioman/Indirect-Rendering-With-Compute-Shaders/README.md

 	- Creates a hierarchial Z-Buffer texture that is used when doing occlusion culling.

 ## TODO
-- Hi-Z Culling not working properly at the moment.
-Bounds do not seem to be correct for objects.
 - Improve the instance sorting:
 	- On my Macbook pro (mid 2014) sorting takes approx 50% of the GPU time
 	- The GPU sorting must support instance numbers that are not in the non power of two (right now I'm padding the data to become POT)
 	- Find a better performant approach for the CPU Sorting
 - Try to make the compute buffers smaller in size.
 Ex: Pack the three floats, used for bounds size, into one uint.
-- Find out why I need the 1.8 multiplier for the _CameraDepthTexture.Sample(...)
-(ShaderInclude_HiZ.cginc)
 - Try out Raster Occlusion instead of Hi-Z (See "NVidia Siggraph 2014" & "Github - nvpro-samples" below)